The Unpublished Picturebook Showcase

 • Self-published projects are eligible.

-• Your project can be a mix of illustrations and sketches/roughs, but we strongly recommend that the whole book is visualised.
+• Your project can be a mix of final illustrations and sketches/roughs, but the whole book should be visualised.
+We recommend that the front cover and 5+ spreads are final colour illustrations.
 We don’t accept text-only projects.

 • You can submit up to 3 projects, but you’ll need to fill in a separate application form and pay the application fee for each submitted project.